Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-These Sparkling Watermelon Jello Shots are just as fun as they sound and will help give jello shots a fun, delicious new reputation.
+These Sparkling Watermelon Jello Shots are just as fun as they sound and give jello shots an exciting, delicious new reputation.

 This recipe …out of left field or right smack dab in “this makes sense” town?
 Asking for a friend.